Why choose Via Volunteers?

 A little preparation goes a long way, and is always time well spent.
 Learn a little about South Africa's history, culture, climate and geography before you arrive.
 Read some of our book recommendations if you have the time, check out maps of Cape Town and read a little about all the things you would like to experience during your stay.
 Locals will be impressed if you have taken the time to learn about their culture and can say a few words of Xhosa or Afrikaans, and you will feel more confident as you're settling in.

-Why don't you offer projects where I can interact with lions and lion cubs?
+Why don't you offer projects where I can interact with lions, lion cubs or elephants?

 The opportunity to cuddle lion cubs and feed them has an understandable appeal, and the promise of this experience attracts thousands of volunteers to South Africa every year.